-The purpose of these coverages will be to limit the damage if we cause damage to our client’s home or belongings.
+The purpose of these coverages will be to limit the cost if we cause damage to our client’s home or belongings.
 However, in some cases, an insurance policy will be required before starting the work, such as in apartment complexes or bank-owned properties.

 If our business starts, we can avoid the expense and invest the money in other sections of the business, but always accept basic work.
-Without insurance, accepting plumbing or electrical work is not a good option because we will need protection against possible accidents.
+Without insurance, accepting plumbing or electrical work is not a good idea because we will need protection against possible accidents.

 What is the price of Handyman insurance?

 If we look for a general liability plan, we typically pay between $360 and $1000 per year for liability plans.
 The premium may depend on where we live, the services we offer, the volume of sales, and the number of employees we have.